Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Numerical Methods

 The specific discretization considered here uses a~$256\times 256$ spatial grid with~$K=85$ and a time step of~$h=25/4096$.
 For practical reasons $h$ has been taken to be many orders of magnitude larger than the bounds given in Lemma~\ref{aball}.
 Numerically, this choice of parameters leads to a stable numerical scheme with a Courant--Friedrichs--Lewy condition number of

 where $x_{ij}=2\pi (i,j)/256$ and $|(u_1,u_2)|_1=|u_1|+|u_2|$.
 We henceforth assume that (\ref{exactd}) possesses a global attractor $\A_{K,h}$ suitable for our study.
-Starting from the initial condition $u^0(x)=0$, we obtain by time $t=25\,000$ a solution whose statistical properties appear to have reached a steady state.
+Starting from the initial condition $u^0(x)=0$, we obtain by time $t=25\,000$ a complex time-dependent velocity field whose statistical properties appear to have reached a steady state.

 To further characterize the time scales in our computation, we estimate the eddy turnover time $\tau$ using the definition of Gesho, Olson and Titi~\cite{gesho2015} as

 where $E(r)$, see Figure \ref{wspecfig}, is the time-averaged energy spectrum given by